PellePedro/learning/Module2.md

 to servers, like with HTML form results.
 HTTP can also be used to fetch parts of documents to update Web pages on demand.

+## GPT
+"Students, today we are discussing the HyperText Transfer Protocol or HTTP.
+This protocol is the backbone of all data exchange on the World Wide Web.
+It is a client-server type protocol where the client, typically a web browser, initiates the request for resources such as HTML documents.
+The complete document is constructed from various sub-documents like text, images, videos, scripts, and more.

+HTTP operates by exchanging individual messages, not a stream of data, between the client and server.
+The client sends a request and the server responds with a response.

+HTTP was developed in the early 1990s and has evolved over time.
+It is an application layer protocol that runs over a reliable transport protocol, such as TCP or a TLS-encrypted TCP connection.
+Additionally, due to its extensibility, it can be used for various purposes beyond just fetching HTML documents, such as posting content to servers, and updating web pages on demand.
+That's a brief overview of HTTP, any questions?"

 ## Components of HTTP-based systems
 HTTP is a client-server protocol: requests are sent by one entity, the user-agent (or a proxy on behalf of it).
 Most of the time the user-agent is a Web browser, but it can be anything, for example, a robot that crawls the